artjacob/series/README.md

-# series
+# Series
-Acompanhando séries e episódios assistidos
+Personal project to keep track of watched series and episodes